cloudmesh-community/fa18-523-60/project-report/report.md

-Although querying in MongoDB is relatively simple, the team had concluded that compared to Python the output results are less attractive, as it can be seen in +@fig:avgmetrbycat, and the overall usage is less friendly.
+Although querying in MongoDB is relatively simple, the team had concluded that compared to Python the output results are less attractive, as it can be seen in the query outputs previously shown.
+We have also concluded that the overall usage is less user-friendly.

 ## Conclusion